oldteamhost/nesca4/README.md

   Russian: https://github.com/oldteamhost/nesca4/blob/main/RUSSIAN.pdf

-_The original is written in Russian, and probably contains spelling errors :) Translation by chatgpt._
+_The original is written in Russian, and probably contains spelling errors :) It was written in 3 days.
+Translation by chatgpt._

 ### For compile use this: